-Throughout the Foundation’s history and growth, Secretary Clinton and Chelsea offered their voice, vision, and counsel.
-In 2013, to recognize their past contributions and acknowledge their role in shaping the Foundation's future, the Foundation was renamed the Bill, Hillary & Chelsea Clinton Foundation.
+In 2013, to recognize the contributions of Secretary Clinton and Chelsea to the Foundation and to acknowledge their role in shaping the Foundation's future, the Foundation was renamed the Bill, Hillary & Chelsea Clinton Foundation.

 What began as a vision to lower the prices of HIV/AIDS medicines has evolved into one of the fastest-growing NGOs in the world.
 The Clinton Foundation wasn’t built overnight, and our successes aren't the result of the Clintons' work alone.
 The Foundation creates partnerships of great purpose to deliver sustainable solutions that last and transforms communities from what they are to what they can be.